-Professor Donald C. Sundberg has been working in the field of emulsion polymers for 51 years.
+Professor Donald C. Sundberg has been working in the field of emulsion polymers for 55 years.
 He received a bachelor's degree in chemical engineering from Worcester Polytechnic Institute (Massachusetts) and his Ph.D. from the University of Delaware.
 He worked on latex based impact modifiers for ABS resins with the Monsanto Company, scaling processes to the 10,000 gallon reactor size.
 He has extensive research experience in emulsion polymerization and is widely recognized for his work on structured latex particles.
-This has resulted in 100 peer reviewed publications and many conference papers.
-In addition he has conducted many workshops, most notably the one on latex particle morphology control, now in its 22nd annual offering.
+This has resulted in over 100 peer reviewed publications and many conference papers.
+In addition he has conducted many workshops, most notably the one on latex particle morphology control, now in its 26th annual offering.
 He spent a sabbatical year at the Institute for Surface Chemistry in Stockholm and was Chair of the 1997 Gordon Research Conference on Polymer Colloids.
 He is the 2016 Mattiello Memorial Lecture awardee from the American Coatings Association.
 His research interests are in polymerization kinetics in solution, bulk and emulsion systems, interfacial science and polymer morphology control, diffusion in polymers, and coatings.
 He is an Emeritus Professor of Materials Science at the University of New Hampshire and is the founder and president of Emulsion Polymers Consulting and Education, LLC.

 Professor Michael F. Cunningham has an extensive background in dispersed phase polymerizations, including suspension, emulsion, miniemulsion and dispersion polymerization.
 He received a bachelor's degree in chemical engineering from Queen's University (Kingston, Ontario) and his Ph.D. from the University of Waterloo.
-He spent six years working on dispersed phase polymerizations in the Xerox Corporate Research Group, acquiring experience in process scaleup and technology transfer to manufacturing.
-He has an active research program in polymer colloids and emulsion polymerization, particularly in the area of living radical polymerization and stimuli-responsive particles, publishing over 180 papers and holding 26 U.S. patents.
-He is secretariat of the International Polymer Colloids Group.
-He has consulted with several companies in the area of emulsion and suspension polymerization, and lectured for ten years at industrial short courses on emulsion polymerization in the USA and Switzerland.
+He spent six vears working on dispersed phase polymerizations in the Xerox Corporate Research Group, acquiring experience in process scaleup and technology transfer to manufacturing.
+He has an active research program in polymer colloids and emulsion polymerization, particularly in the area of living radical polymerization and stimuli-responsive particles, publishing over 200 peer reviewed papers and holding 26 U.S. patents.
+He is secretariat of the International Polymer Colloids Group and a fellow of Chemical Institute of Canada, Canadian Academy of Engineering and Engineering Institute of Canada.
+He has consulted with several companies in the area of emulsion and suspension polymerization, and lectured for several years at industrial short courses on emulsion polymerization in the USA and Switzerland.
+He is also Partner at Emulsion Polymers Consulting and Education, LLC.

-Registration Form for Characterization of Synthetic Latices
+Registration Form for Characterization of Synthetic Latexes

+Serendipity Labs, Inc.

-MicroTek - Denver Denver, Colorado, USA October 1-3, 2018
+Denver, Colorado, USA

+September 25-27, 2023

 Name

 Address

 City/State

 Postal Code

 Country

 Position or Title

 Organization

 Phone

-Fax

 E-mail

 Participant Category

-- □ Standard price for industrial participant: \$1700 (USD) - □ Discounted price for additional participant(s) from the same company: \$1600 (USD) - □ Academic participant: \$1300 (USD)
+□ Standard price for industrial participant: \$1950 (USD)

+☐ Discounted price for any and all additional participant(s) from the same company:

+\$1850 (USD)

+□ Academic participant: \$1550 (USD)

-There is a non-refundable fee of \$50 (USD).
-Cancellation of registration can be made up until September 1, 2018 with a full refund less the \$50 processing fee.
+There is a non-refundable fee of \$75 (USD).
+Cancellation of registration can be made up until August 28, 2023 with a full refund less the \$75 processing fee.

-Method of Payment:
+Method of Payment :

-Credit Card
+□ Credit Card

-Visa MasterCard American Express
+VisaMasterCardAmerican Express

 Card #

 Visa or MC Security Code # (last 3 digits on back of card)

 AMEX Security Code # (4 digits on front of card)

 Expiration date

 Signature

 Credit Card billing address (if different than above):

-□ Wire transfer from bank --- Please go to info@epced.com and request banking instructions.
+☐ Wire transfer from bank Please go to info@epced.com and request banking instructions.

 This registration can be sent as an e-mail attachment to info@epced.com.
-If you prefer not to e-mail your credit information, submit this form without it and call 1-603-742-3370 to complete your registration.
+If you prefer not to e-mail your credit information, please write "will call" on the card number line and sign under "signature".
+Call 1-603-742-3370 to complete your registration.
 This registration form may serve as an invoice for those who register.